-When deciding on the investment amount, the EIC Fund will also take into account the investment amounts from co-investors, so as to match the EIC Fund's investment with investment from leading co-investors at least 1:1 (and seeking a leverage effect of 1:3 throughout the investment horizon).
+When deciding on the investment amount, the EIC Fund will also take into account the investment amounts from co-investors, so as to match the EIC Fund's investment with investment from leading coinvestors at least 1:1 (and seeking a leverage effect of at least 1:3 throughout the investment horizon).
+The investment amount will also take into account the amounts available in the accounts of the EIC Fund.

-F. EIC COMMUNITY AND BUSINESS ACCELERATION SERVICES
+D. EIC COMMUNITY AND BUSINESS ACCELERATION SERVICES

-72. How are the coaches selected?
+78. How are the coaches selected?
 Can we suggest coaches/ cooperate with coaches we worked with in the past?

 Coaches undergo a rigorous selection process and are thoroughly vetted before being included in a list from which they can be chosen for coaching assignments.
 C. They must meet essential experience criteria that are published in the Call for Expression of Interest for EIC Coaches.
+For more information, please see the following link:

-For more information, please see here: https://eic.ec.europa.eu/eic-funding-opportunities/business-acceleration-services/coaching-under-eic/call-expression-interest-establishing-list-eic-business-coaches_en
+https://eic.ec.europa.eu/eic-funding-opportunities/business-acceleration-services/coaching-under-eic/call-expression-interest-establishing-list-eic-business-coaches_en

 Applicants or beneficiaries proposing a coach who is not already on the EIC Coaches list is not possible.
 This is because all coaches must undergo a selection process and have their expertise evaluated against specific criteria before being approved for inclusion on the list.
-The procedure for selecting a coach is as follows:
+The procedure for selectin a coach is as follows: